Deus vult

 "Deus lo vult" is the motto of the Order of the Holy Sepulchre (1824).

 Deus vult (God wills it) is a Christian motto historically tied to ideas of divine providence and individual interpretation of God's will.
 It was first chanted by Catholics during the First Crusade in 1096 as a rallying cry, most likely under the form Deus le veult or Deus lo vult, as reported by the Gesta Francorum (c.
 1100) and the Historia Belli Sacri (c.
 1130).
 (Note: Manuscripts of Gesta Francorum variously have Deus le volt, Deus lo vult, as well as the "corrected" forms Deus hoc vult and Deus vult.
 Hagenmeyer (1890) cites Barth: "Barbaro-latina vulgi exclamatio vel et tessera est. Videri autem hinc potest, tum idiotismum Francicum propiorem adhuc fuisse latine matrici".)

 In modern times, the Latin motto has different meanings depending on the context.
 While it has been associated with nationalist ideologies in modern contexts, others interpret it as a historical expression of faith and dedication to divine purpose.
 It has been used as a metaphor referring to "God's will", by Christians throughout history, such as the Puritans, or as a motto by chivalric orders such as the Equestrian Order of the Holy Sepulchre of Jerusalem.
-In the 21st century, Christian nationalist movements, as well as Christian right and far-right groups, have adopted the motto as a catchphrase.
-Medievalist scholars have criticized this use as harmful and historically inaccurate.
+In the 21st century, Christian nationalist movements, as well as Christian right, White nationalist, and far-right groups, have adopted the motto as a catchphrase.
+Medievalist scholars have criticized some, but not all, of these usages as harmful and historically inaccurate.